platformsh/platformsh-docs/src/frameworks/drupal7/composer-manager.md

 If you're checking the entire codebase into Git, do so with Composer Manager as well.
 Then download and apply the two patches in the issues above and commit the result.

-Hereafter, it's important to uncheck the two "Automatically..." options at the config page on `admin/config/system/composer-manager/settings`.
+It's important to uncheck the two "Automatically..." options at the config page on `admin/config/system/composer-manager/settings`.
 If checked, Drupal tries to update the composer folder.
 Since this isn't a writable mount, installation of composer based modules will fail due to these writing permissions.

 ## 2. Configure file locations